silviobarra85/fresco_reconstruction_BIPLab/README.md

 # Fresco Reconstruction (BIPLAB)

-For each set of fragments, the reconstructed fresco is generatedl.
+For each set of fragments, the reconstructed fresco is generated.
 The reference dataset are:
 - [Digital Anastylosis of Frescoes challeNgE (DAFNE) Dataset ANASTYLOSIS DB1 - for development](https://vision.unipv.it/DAFchallenge/ANASTYLOSIS%20DB1/dataset_ANASTYLOSIS-DB1.html)
 - [Digital Anastylosis of Frescoes challeNgE (DAFNE) Dataset ANASTYLOSIS DB2 - for testing](https://vision.unipv.it/DAFchallenge/ANASTYLOSIS%20DB2/dataset_ANASTYLOSIS-DB2.html)